 A solid stir fry sauce is a must when it comes to cooking meals at home.
-While this orange chicken sauce recipe goes perfectly with my Healthy Baked Orange Chicken, it can be used with a variety of proteins and vegetables, and gives new flavor and definition regular meals.
+While this homemade orange chicken sauce recipe goes perfectly with my Healthy Baked Orange Chicken, it can be used with a variety of proteins and vegetables, and gives new flavor and definition regular meals.

 In fact, this my favorite stir fry sauce because it’s the perfect balance of sweet, tangy, and savory.
 The ingredients are simple and healthy, and you can make it ahead of time and store it in the fridge to use throughout the week.
 It’s also easy to double if you’ve got a bigger family!

 Traditionally, orange sauce is made with fresh orange juice, and includes a little sugar, soy sauce, rice vinegar for tang, garlic, ginger, and red pepper flakes.
 It also includes a thickener like cornstarch or arrowroot.
 It’s a sauce that is associated with orange chicken, which is and Chinese-American dish created by Panda Express.
 While Americans love it, it’s a dish rarely found in Chinese restaurants in China.

 In this recipe, I’ve made a few simple swaps to make it a healthier recipe.
 The sauce is sweetened with a little coconut sugar, and soy sauce is swapped for coconut aminos.
 This orange sauce fits a variety of needs, so it’s great for everyone at the table.
 Here are the ingredients you’ll need to make it:

 - Coconut sugar

 - Unseasoned rice vinegar

 - Ground ginger

 - Arrowroot flour